masonjung/RMAMOVA/README.md

 <br>
 [3] Repeated Measure ANOVA
 The Fig 1. shows the overall change in willingness to take the vaccine by the two types of treatment: (1) rational and (2) emotional, across three time steps.
-Scores from the three time points are compared across different treatment groups to assess whether there are statistically significant changes attributable to the intervention over the long-term period.
+Two groups before the treatment did not show any meaningful difference.
+After the treatment, the average score increased meaningfully, and the majority of people are willing to take the vaccine, while the people who were exposed to the emotional advertisement are more likely to the negative replies.
+This indicates that the advertisement increases the willingness to take the vaccine, and both group shows a similar enough increase.

+This can be a temporary thing

+experiment is conducted after a week - to see the difference

+rational showed higher willingness <- implies that more long-term effect

+It is worthy to suggest rational appeal.